johnlunney/portal/readme.md

 ## Usage

-*Directories must be visited first to portal save it.*
+*Directories must be visited first for to portal save them.*

 Jump to a directory that contains `down`